liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 # This script validates cluster health after powering on and restores workloads.
 # Run this after physically powering on all Raspberry Pi nodes.
 #
-# Usage: bash scripts/startup-cluster.sh [--wait-only] [--skip-restore]
+# Usage: bash scripts/startup-cluster.sh [OPTIONS]
 #
 # Options:
 #   --wait-only       Only wait for nodes, don't uncordon or restore
 #   --skip-restore    Uncordon nodes but don't scale up workloads
 #   --timeout <s>     Max seconds to wait for nodes (default: 300)
 #   --verbose, -v     Enable verbose output for debugging
 #
 # Prerequisites:
 #   - All nodes physically powered on